-Now in our thirtieth
+Now in our thirtieth first

 year, since being founded by the Lowell Historical Preservation Commission, U.S. Department of the Interior, our mission has remained the same: to nurture the working artist; to keep the visual arts alive and healthy in the heart of Lowell's historic district; to use art to focus